Yichen-Ga/Conv-Deconv-neural-network-/README.md

         )
   ```

-  Before __init__ function end we add this code to load pretrained modle in torch.nn.model (the function needed will be implemented in following code):
+  Before __init__ function end we need to add this code to load pretrained modle in torch.nn.model (the function needed will be implemented in following code):

   ```
   self.load_pretrained(trained_model)
   ```
-  **3c.
+  **3b.
 Functions for VGG16 convolutional neural networks class**

   We will also write a function to load pretrained network and a forword to prepare parameters for deconvolution.